haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

+* [Premium] Integrating activity with Github and Bitbucket web-hooks
+* [Premium] Show the card board of assignments in the milestone view
+* [Premium] Add time log into the project activity
+* [Premium] Customize fields of the project entities
+* Allow users to drag file to upload
+* Ask users if they want to close the child tasks when he close the parent task
 * Add the Russia language, and update the language files
 * Minor improvements

 **Bug Fixes**

+* [Premium] Can not receive the update notification from some clients
 * Can not recognize some languages files due to the incompatibility issue of getlocalization service
 * Can not create the new case
 * Can not navigate to the task preview in mobile devices
+* Can not export the CSV, Excel with Asia languages like Japanese, Korean and Chinese

 Version 5.4.1
 -------------